nydailynews/russia-connex/app/story.md

 ![Sen. Richard Burr](static/img/burr.png)
 ### Sen. Richard Burr
 #### (R-N.C.)
 Chairman of the Senate Intelligence Committee
+Burr supported and even advised Trump during the 2016 race.
+But he now leads one of the investigations into the Trump campaign.
+Burr has become increasingly critical of Trump's conduct, saying he was "troubled" especially by the firing of FBI Director James Comey.

 ![Sen. Charles Grassley](static/img/grassley.png)
 ### Sen. Charles Grassley
 #### (R-Iowa) Chairman of the Senate Judiciary Committee
+The leader of another investigation into the Trump campaign, who pushed James Comey to tell the public that President Trump was not personally under investigation.
 ^^^^^^
 ## Foreign players
 ![Vladimir Putin](static/img/putin.png)